 Searching for Scholarships

-Look for merit-based and need-based scholarships.
+Look for both merit-based and need-based scholarships, depending upon your circumstances.
 There are scholarships that are based solely on academic achievement.
-Click here for a list of these scholarships.
-And check with the individual Colleges you are or plan to be, enrolled in.
-Many have their own scholarships.
-We’ve provided the links below.
-Pay attention to submission deadlines.
+And check with the individual Colleges you are or plan to be enrolled in.
+Many have their own scholarships, and many of these scholarships continue to be available during the course of your time at UF.
+Again, remember to pay attention to submission deadlines.

 - The Warrington College of Business’s Heavener School of Business